fruitTheory/houdini-py/README.md

 ---
 ### Setup vscode
-To work with hou library intellisense in vscode, must have python extensions installed and use the hython interpreter included in the Houdini bin folder.
+To work with hou library intellisense in vscode, install python extensions and use hython interpreter included in the Houdini package.